Polish Car Brands (manufacturer car companies, logos)

 FSR Logo

-The company functioned from 1975 to 1996.
-The abbreviation of the name of this company comes from the name “Fabryka Samochodów Rolniczych.”
-In simple words, we are talking about the company which produced tractors.
+This company operated from 1975 to 1996.
+The abbreviation of this company’s name comes from “Fabryka Samochodów Rolniczych.”
+Simply put, it refers to a company that produces tractors.
 But these agricultural machines were not the only thing that the company could offer its customers.
-Trucks, SUVs, and vans were also in the range of this manufacturer.
+Trucks, SUVs, and vans were also part of this manufacturer’s assortment.
 In short, the range was quite diverse.